florimm/u-tools/README.md

 # 🧰 u-tools (Universal Tools)

+## 🤖 Copilot & AI Instructions

+This repository includes a `copilot-instruction` file at the root.
+It provides guidance for GitHub Copilot and other AI coding assistants on coding standards, architectural decisions, and contribution requirements.
+Please review it before contributing or using AI tools in this repo.

 A fast, modular collection of **web tools** — from unit converters and ping to dev utilities — with a future **drag-and-drop canvas** that lets you **connect tools visually** (like Linux pipes, but in your browser).

 ---